Essential Info for Thailand

 Main languages: Thai is the official language.
 English is widely understood in tourist areas but there are fewer fluent English speakers in rural areas.

 Money: The Thai Baht (THB), which is divided into 100 satang.
-It is usually possible for expats to open a local bank account and ATMs are widely distributed, many of which accept foreign cards.
+It is usually possible for expats to open a local bank account and ATMs are widely available in urban areas, many of which accept foreign cards.

-Tipping: Tipping isn't customary or expected in Thailand, but adding a tip will usually be appreciated - depending on the situation, this may be in the form of rounding up the billed amount, adding 10 percent to the bill, or leaving loose change behind.
+Tipping: Tipping isn't customary or expected in Thailand, but adding a tip will usually be appreciated.
+Depending on the situation, this may be in the form of rounding up the billed amount, adding 10 percent, or leaving loose change behind.

 Time: GMT +7